11. Matrices and other arrays#

 It is the element in the third row, second column.
 Recall that values are stored in the column-major order.

 Matrix elements are aligned in a two-dimensional grid.
-They are organised into rows and columns.
-Hence, we can pinpoint a cell using two indexes: \(a_{i,j}\) refers to the \(i\)-th row and the \(j\)-th column.
+Hence, we can pinpoint a cell using two indexes.
+In mathematical notation, \(a_{i,j}\) refers to the \(i\)-th row and the \(j\)-th column.
+Similarly in R:

 ## [1] 10